 Children between 3 and 7 attend our drop off programs, and children under 3 come to school with a parent or caregiver.

 The Forest Playschool does not meet when temperatures are predicted at less than 15 degrees Fahrenheit by 10:00am, or in the event of a wind chill warning or advisory.
 If early morning temps are very cold, school may start at 10:00am instead of 9:00.
 School may also be canceled due to thunderstorms, very heavy rain, or wind advisory.
 Last winter, we discovered that extremely cold days can be beautiful in the forest when there is sunshine and fresh snow.
 Our program is about enjoyment, not endurance; however, some of our best school days have occurred during challenging weather conditions.

 The Peterson Park field house is our emergency shelter.
 Children will practice frequent storm drills in order to establish protocol for getting out of the woods quickly in an organized group.

-Our official school weather information source is the Weather Underground forecast, Irving Park channel.
+Our official school weather information source is the Weather Underground, North Park University station.